Foundation resources are invested in organizations contributing to Denver’s arts and cultural community through four

 General Operating Support

-A priority of the Foundation is to provide unrestricted operating grants to arts organizations committed to excellence, innovation, and sustainability.
+A priority of the Foundation is to provide unrestricted operating grants to arts organizations committed to DEI practices, high artistic merit, innovation, and sustainability.
 Typically the Foundation awards general operating grants to organizations with which we have an established relationship.
 General operating support is capped at $60,000 for the largest, most impactful of our grantees.

 The Foundation makes grants to support new or ongoing projects that are exceptional for their artistic merit, innovation, collaborative design and/or targeted approach to cultural participation.
 Project support may also be awarded to strengthen organizational capacity.

 Arts in Society

 This collaborative grantmaking initiative is funded by Bonfils-Stanton Foundation, Colorado Creative Industries, Colorado Health Foundation, Hemera Foundation, and SCFD, and is administered by RedLine Contemporary Art Center.
-Awards will be made in support of social practice projects that implement artistic excellence to engage social issues in Colorado.
+Arts in Society recognizes and fosters cross-sector work through the arts for the well-being of Coloradans.
 Artists, arts organizations and other nonprofit organizations using socially-engaged art projects are eligible to apply.
 If you are a current grantee of the Foundation, you are welcome to apply to Arts in Society in addition to your Foundation request.
 For more information and to access the application, please visit Artsinsociety.org.